GafferHQ/gaffer/doc/source/Tutorials/Scripting/QueryingAScene/index.md

 ![Camera's scene object, in the Script Editor's output](images/scriptOutputCameraObject.png "Camera's scene object, in the Script Editor's output")

-### Querying an object's parameters ###
+### Querying a camera's parameters ###

-An object's scene parameters are also a dictionary, with a key for each parameter.
-Once again, due to the extra work involved with accessing scene contexts, the best way to handle the dictionary is through a special method, this time the `parameters()` method.
+Cameras have special properties called _parameters_, which define camera-specific settings, like field of view.
+A camera's scene parameters are also a dictionary, with a key for each parameter.
+Once again, due to the extra work involved with accessing scene contexts, the best way to handle the parameters is through a special method, this time the `parameters()` method.
 As before, its keys and values are accessed with standard Python syntax.
 Try the following:

 ```python
 print camera.parameters().keys()